 Is fibromyalgia a new disease?

-At one time fibromyalgia was considered a mental disorder.
+At one time it was considered a mental disorder.
 Doctors in the early 1800s called its’ symptoms of aching, stiffness, muscular pain, sleep disorder and tiredness “muscular rheumatism.”
 A Scottish doctor in the 1820’s first charted the tender or trigger points of fibromyalgia.
 Later called “fibrositis,” the term fibromyalgia came into use in 1976.
-Whatever the label is that is used to name it, for fibromyalgia sufferers, the pain remains the same, real and unrelenting.
+Whatever the label is that is used to name it, for sufferers, the pain remains the same, real and unrelenting.

 Next month: Treating Fibromyalgia